An Endless Assortment of Things to Do in Key West

 Ernest Hemingway Home and Museum

-Nestled in the heart of Old Town Key West, this unique property was home to one of America's most honored and respected authors.
-Ernest Hemingway lived and wrote here for more than ten years.
+Visit the home of one of America's most honored and iconic authors, Ernest Hemingway.
+Nestled in the heart of Old Town Key West, Hemingway lived and wrote here for more than ten years.

 Key West Aquarium

-Perhaps one of the most unique aquariums in the world, the Key West Aquarium has delighted visitors since 1934.
+One of the most family-friendly things to do in the area, the Key West Aquarium has delighted visitors of all ages since 1934.
 Open for business during the Great Depression, the Aquarium was Key West’s first attraction.
-Today, Key West hosts millions of visitors and the Aquarium showcases marine life indigenous to the Florida Keys
+Today, it remains a popular destination, showcasing marine life indigenous to the Florida Keys.